TitasPi/discordgamebot/README.md

 ## Docker

-Dillinger currently does not support Docker installation, but we are working on implementing it before full release.
+DBG currently does not support Docker installation, but we are working on implementing it before full release.

 ## License